1981 World Series: Game 1

-The Series commenced on October 20, making it the latest start of the Series, breaking the previous record by 3 days (1910 World Series, October 17).
+The Series commenced on October 20, making it the latest start of the Series, breaking the previous record by three days (1910 World Series, October 17).
 Bob Watson smashed a three-run homer off Jerry Reuss in the first to get the Yankees started.
-Lou Piniella chased Reuss with an RBI single in the third, and Dodger reliever Bobby Castillo walked four batters in the fourth to give New York a 5–0 lead.
+Lou Piniella chased Reuss with an RBI single in the third, and Dodger reliever Bobby Castillo walked four batters in the fourth (the last being a walk to Dave Winfield that forced home a run) to give New York a 5–0 lead.
 Ron Guidry held the Dodgers to four hits and a run (on a Steve Yeager homer) through seven innings.
 Ron Davis gave up two in the eighth by walking Derrel Thomas and Davey Lopes to lead off.
 After the walks, Davis was relieved by closer Goose Gossage who gave up a pinch-hit RBI single to Jay Johnstone and a sacrifice fly by Dusty Baker to score Thomas and Lopes, but Gossage closed out the win in the ninth.
 Yankee third baseman Graig Nettles suffered a hairline fracture of his left thumb when he made a diving stop.
-The injury caused him to miss Games 3, 4, and 5, but he played in Games 2 & 6.
+The injury caused him to miss Games 3, 4, and 5, but he played in Games 2 and 6.

 Game 2

 Former teammates Burt Hooton and Tommy John were locked in a scoreless duel until the fifth, when Larry Milbourne doubled in Willie Randolph for the only run John would really need.
 The Yankees pushed across two more in the eighth off Steve Howe on a RBI single by Bob Watson and a sacrifice fly by Randolph.
 John pitched seven shutout innings, and Goose Gossage closed for his second save in two games.
+Shortly after this game concluded, a small fire broke out in the interview room of Yankee Stadium (that began in a storage locker area of the room); the blaze was contained an hour later, with no injuries occurring; damage to the room was light.